jessmtz2511/CDCMX-Challenge/README.md

 RaTG13 S need to be prepared for cryo-EM by buffer optimization and cross-linking (binding two or more protein molecules to facilitate scientific probes on protein-protein interactions).
 The protein was treated with BS^3 - a crosslinker (chemical agent used to cross-link)- and double cross-linking was achieved using the Grafix Protocol (method to purify and stabilize macromolecular complexes for single particle cryo-EM).
 Fractions containing RaTG13 S indentified with SDS-PAGE were concetrated and gel-filtered.

 The resulting RaTG13 S and furin-treated SARS-CoV-2 S were frozen at mesh grids with a thin layer carbon.
 The grids were glow discharged prior to freezing.
 Glow discharge negatively charges a carbon layer in order to make aqueous solutions spread easier over the carbon surface.

+#### Preparing the Samples

+To prepare the samples, 4 microliters of sample was added to a grid and the was plunge freezing (rapidly submerging it in a cryogen) into liquid ethane - cryogen.

 ### Obstacles in determining the structure of proteins by cryo-EM